univr-GRAIL/.github/profile/readme.md

 # IntelliGO Labs - GRAphics and Interaction (GRAIL) @ UniVR

-We are IntelliGO GRAIL, a research team part of [IntelliGO Labs](https://github.com/intelligolabs) specializing in graphic and interaction topics.
+We are IntelliGO GRAIL, a research team part of [IntelliGO Labs](https://github.com/intelligolabs) at the University of Verona, specializing in graphic and interaction topics.

 Our research interests: